-And we are saying this plus this by 2 gives you this, in other words this is as much higher above AT as this is lower, what we are saying is these 2 heights are the same, that is what this relationship implies.
-Now another way of saying it is, if I were to make a piecewise constant approximation on intervals of size T, how would they look?
-So let me just sketch them.
+So what we are saying is something like this I have this at there I have thisalt by 2 here, and I have this a2t by 2 there and we are saying this plus this by 2 gives you this, in other words this is as much higher above at as this is lower.
+What we are saying is these 2 heights are the same.
+That's what this relationship implies.
+Now another way of saying it is if I were to make a piecewise constant approximation on intervals of size t how would they look so let me just sketch them.

-So I take this function once again here, I have this function here, I have divide it into sizes of, intervals of size T, let me show just 2 intervals for the moment.
-So this is how the function would look when you would make a piecewise constant approximation on intervals of size T and when you do it on intervals of size T by 2, it would look like this, something like this.
-Now, this is a function, so let me highlight it, now let me darken it.
-This is in its own right a function, piecewise constant function, the one which I have darkened here.
+So I take this function once again here I have this function here.
+I have divided to sizes of intervals of size t let me show just 2 intervals for the moment.
+So this is how the function would look when you make a piecewise constant approximation on intervals of size t and when you do it on intervals of sizes t by 2 it would look like this, something like this.
+Now this is a function so let me highlight it let me darken it this is in its own righter function piecewise constant function the one which I have darkened here and this is in its own right the darkened part is in its own right an approximation to the original function here.

-And this is in its own right, the darkened part is in, is in its own right an approximation to the original function here.
-Similarly let me now darken this and put some other mark on it, let us keep the crosses, so I will darken this and I will put crosses on it, this is also another function.
-So dark and cross function is another function, that is in its own right an approximation too.
-So let us give them names.
+Similarly let me now darken this and put some other mark on it lets keep the cross so I will darken this and I will put crosses on it so this is also another function.
+The dark and cross function is another function that is in its own right an approximation too.